-Lisa Salters is a versatile and accomplished reporter with more than two decades of experience.
-She is a sideline reporter for two of ESPN’s biggest sports properties – the NFL’s Monday Night Football and NBA games on ESPN and ABC, as well as a co-host of the company’s award-winning E:60 newsmagazine.
+Lisa Salters is a versatile and accomplished reporter with more than three decades of experience.
+She is a sideline reporter for two of ESPN’s biggest sports properties – the NFL’s Monday Night Football and NBA games on ESPN and ABC, as well as a co-host of the company’s award-winning E:60 film and documentary series.

 Salters regularly conducts interviews with NFL coaches and players as part of her MNF role.
 In 2018, she was widely praised for her exclusive interview with Kareem Hunt, who discussed his release by the Kansas City Chiefs after video of him assaulting a woman became public.